 Waddell spent 25 years doing whatever she possibly could to help students, and now, even in her death, she is continuing to do so.

-The retired elementary school teacher tragically died of colon cancer earlier this month, and the final request that she made for her funeral has gone mega-viral.
+The retired elementary school teacher tragically died of colon cancer, and the final request that she made for her funeral has gone mega-viral.